batako/react-native-skia-sprite-animator/README.md

 `AnimatedSprite2D` consumes the `SpriteFramesResource` shape produced by `cleanSpriteData`, `buildAnimatedSpriteFrames`, and the Animation Studio export.
 It exposes an imperative handle (`play`, `pause`, `seekFrame`, etc.) while avoiding extra Skia plumbing.

+Pass `scale` to grow or shrink the rendered sprite—canvas bounds, centering, and offsets are scaled together.

 ### Frame events

 Hook into animation progress by wiring `onFrameChange` and `onAnimationEnd` on your preview component; the payload shape is `{ animationName, frameIndex, frameCursor }`.